cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/parameters.md

 ## Recommendations

-- If you use `http.request.cookies["<cookie_name>"]` as a rate limiting rule characteristic, follow these recommendations:
+- If you use _Cookie_ as a rate limiting rule characteristic, follow these recommendations:

   - Create a [custom rule](/waf/custom-rules/) that blocks requests with more than one value for the cookie.
   - Validate the cookie value at the origin before performing any demanding server operations.

-- Do not use `http.request.headers["<header_name>"]` or `http.request.cookies["<cookie_name>"]` as the only characteristic of a rate limiting rule, since in some occasions these characteristics have no value.
+- Do not use _Headers_ or _Cookie_ as the only characteristic of a rate limiting rule, since in some occasions these characteristics have no value.
 In this case, the requests would fit in the same [rate limiting counter](/waf/rate-limiting-rules/request-rate/), which could unexpectedly trigger the rule for many visitors.

-  To prevent this situation, Cloudflare recommends that you use a second characteristic in your rate limiting rule that always has a defined value, such as `ip.src` or `ip.geoip.asnum`.
+  To prevent this situation, Cloudflare recommends that you use a second characteristic in your rate limiting rule that always has a defined value, such as _IP_ or _AS Num_.